Aimcomlt/ai-powered-metaverse-platform/contracts/contracts/metaverse/validation/README-info-TaskFlow.md

 3. An off-chain service filters the proof for moderation and plagiarism
 4. The **PoO contract validates** her sanitized submission
 5. This contract is triggered:
+    - Verifies her AI console is open
     - Confirms her GT was staked
     - Confirms her task was valid and passed off-chain checks
     - Unstakes her GT
     - Mints a FT to her wallet (reward!)

 Now Alice has a tradable or usable token — backed by proof of work.